ethersphere/beeport/docs/ens-integration.md

 ## Overview

-The ENS (Ethereum Name Service) integration allows you to link your ENS domains to your Swarm-hosted content.
-This enables users to access your content using human-readable domain names instead of complex Swarm reference hashes.
+The ENS (Ethereum Name Service) integration allows you to link your ENS domains to your Swarm-hosted content, enabling human-readable domain access instead of complex Swarm reference hashes.

 ## How It Works